Grazeley Parochial CE (Aided) Primary School

 Early Year Foundation Setting

 Key Stage 1 children continue to build on using their voices expressively and creatively by singing songs, speaking chants and rhymes.
-They are introduced to a range of high-quality live and recorded music, whilst exploring and learning to play tuned and non-tuned instruments musically.
+They listen to a range of high-quality live and recorded music, whilst exploring and learning to play tuned and non-tuned instruments musically.
+They have the opportunity to perform each autumn term in their Christmas nativity production.

-Key Stage 2 children, continue to develop their musicianship through the learning of different instruments such as glockenspiels, the recorder and violin alongside their voice.
+Key Stage 2 children, continue to develop their musicianship through playing a variety of instruments such as glockenspiels, the and violin alongside their voice and un-tuned percussion instrumetns.
 They will play and perform in solo and ensemble contexts, using their voices and playing musical instruments with increasing accuracy, fluency, control and expression.
 Children learn to use and understand staff and other musical notations, and are encouraged to improvise and compose music for a range of purposes using the inter-related dimensions of music.
 Pupils develop their appreciation and understanding of a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians.
 Children develop an understanding of the history of music, listening with greater attention to detail and recall sounds with increasing aural memory.

 Throughout their Primary years, pupils learn through: